Home/Templates/Canadian Invoice Creator

 What taxes should I charge on Canadian invoices?

-It depends on your province.
+It depends on your province of supply.
 HST applies in Ontario (13%), Nova Scotia (15%), New Brunswick (15%), Newfoundland (15%), and PEI (15%).
-In BC, Saskatchewan, Manitoba, and Quebec, charge GST (5%) plus the applicable PST.
+In BC, Saskatchewan, and Manitoba, charge GST (5%) plus the applicable PST.
+In Quebec, charge GST (5%) and QST (9.975%).
 Alberta, NWT, Nunavut, and Yukon only charge GST (5%).

 When do I need to register for GST/HST?